Liechtenstein PostalMuseum

-Small works of art and precious collectors’ items – discover the unique stamps and postal history of the Principality of Liechtenstein
+Small works of art and coveted collector's items: discover the unique stamps and postal history of the Principality of Liechtenstein

 Liechtenstein has been issuing its own stamps since 1912.
-Thanks to their artistic designs and elaborate production processes, stamps from Liechtenstein still have a special status in the world of philately today.
-The majority of the stamps issued by Liechtenstein are on display in the permanent exhibition.
+Thanks to their artistic design and elaborate production processes, they continue to hold a special place in the world of philately.
+Most of them are on display in the permanent exhibition.

 Exquisite issues for collectors around the world